mfsabbagh/starter-academic/content/publication/genetic-and-phenotypic-diversity-of-nhe6-mutations-in-christianson-syndrome/index.md

 ---
-title: Genetic and phenotypic diversity of NHE6 mutations in Christianson syndrome.
+title: Genetic and phenotypic diversity of NHE6 mutations in Christianson syndrome
 publication_types:
   - "2"
 authors: